-Understanding how you can get the best from your home loan is very important and could make the difference of saving hundreds (or even thousands!) of dollars for you.
+Understanding comparison rates could make the difference of saving hundreds (or even thousands) of dollars for you.

-The biggest myth around is loans with the lowest interest rate aren’t always the cheapest and best option.
-When looking for a home loan it's important to do your research on what products are being offered by which providers, taking into consideration your personal circumstances.
+Loans with the lowest interest rate aren’t always the best option.
+It's important to research different products and loan providers, taking into consideration your personal circumstances.

-If you’re in the market for your first home loan and have seen the term “comparison rate” but aren’t sure what it means and how it’s important to you and your home loan, Beyond Broking is here to help!
+If you’re in the market for your first home loan and have seen the term “comparison rate” but aren’t sure what it means and how it’s important, we're here to help!

 What is a comparison rate?

 - A comparison rate factors in the interest rate on the loan as well as certain fees and charges relating to a loan over its term.

 - The aim of the comparison rate is to help you identify the true cost of a loan and compare the features offered by different banks and mortgage providers.

 - The formula for calculating a comparison rate is regulated by the Consumer Credit Code.
 All Australian financial institutions and mortgage providers use the same formula.

 - Government fees and charges like stamp duty and registration fees.